 The cost of PR for startups

 At the end of the day, media outreach is something that is very important when trying to do PR for your company whether you are a startup or an established company.
-You might not implement exactly all of these tactics, but having an idea of how other companies have used them and what they are will help you in the future.
+You might not implement exactly all of these tactics.
+Even so, having an idea of how other companies have used them will help you in the future.

 You want them to like you.
 You want them to be interested in what you are trying to get media coverage for, you want to be different.